Not Dismissing Investments If They Sound “Too Good to Be True” Can Be Life-Changing!

 But why?
 It does not make sense, and this is why.

-The regulation will offer some protection in the case of miss-selling or fraud, or if a bank was to go bust, but it probably will not offer any protection in poor performance.
-A ‘buy to let’ is an unregulated investment, so is art, antiques, or wine investments.
-In these cases, we would not dismiss them because they are not Regulated, only because they would not be offering the right fundamentals based on your own thoughts, research, or (even) our personal hunches or preferences.
-We can accept that sometimes we have to make our own decisions based on our values and our own understanding of risk.
-We want control over our own destiny and will accept responsibility.
-I am asking you to consider using the same thought process when considering other unregulated investments.
+The regulation will offer some protection in the case of miss-selling or fraud, or if a bank were to go bust, but it probably will not offer any protection in poor performance.
+A ‘buy to let’ is an unregulated investment, and so is art, antiques, or wine investments.
+In these cases, we would not dismiss them because they are not Regulated, only because they would not offer the right fundamentals based on your thoughts, research, or (even) our hunches or preferences.
+We can accept that sometimes we must make our own decisions based on our values and understanding of risk.
+We want control over our destiny and will take responsibility.
+I ask you to consider using the same thought process when considering other unregulated investments.

 One of the main reasons for early dismissal is the reluctance of financial advisers to grasp the concept of alternative investments.
-There is a talk by the Financial Conduct Authority (FCA) that Independent Financial Advisers (IFA’s) will have to know about alternative investments if they will be able to call themselves true Independent Advisers.
-But I expect it will remain tough for a potential investor to find an IFA who could give a knowledgeable and objective view of a nonregulated investment, particularly those “based” elsewhere in the EU or further afield.
-IFA’s will continue to be focussed on UK Regulated Investments in the advice they give.
+There is a talk by the Financial Conduct Authority (FCA) that Independent Financial Advisers (IFAs) will have to know about alternative investments if they can call themselves true Independent Advisers.
+However, I expect it will remain tough for a potential investor to find an IFA who could give a knowledgeable and objective view of a nonregulated investment, particularly those “based” elsewhere in the EU or further afield.
+IFA’s will continue to focus on Regulated Investments in their advice.

 As a former regulated adviser for 12 years, I understand how they feel when they come across an alternative to what they normally deal with and advise on.
-Mistrust and poor performance within the financial world over the past few years have made them even more nervous about exploring new opportunities, and with possible sanctions hanging over them for giving bad advice, it is understandable that they stick with the known, tried and trusted, even where it may not be the best on offer.
-They are well-meaning, but in my view, somewhat nervous about sticking their head above the parapet or may be banned from actually doing so by their employer.
+Mistrust and poor performance within the financial world over the past few years have made them even more nervous about exploring new opportunities.
+With possible sanctions hanging over them for giving bad advice, it is understandable that they stick with the known, tried, and trusted, even where it may not be the best on offer.
+They are well-meaning, but I believe they are somewhat nervous about sticking their head above the parapet or may be banned by their employer.
 The result is that they may end up not giving the best (fully informed) advice.

-The best way of assessing the viability of these returns is by looking at the individual investment circumstances and business plans of the investment product providers.
-Has the chosen crop a successful history in the area?
+The best way to assess these returns’ viability is by looking at the investment product providers’ individual investment circumstances and business plans.
+Has the chosen crop had a successful history in the area?
 Have steps been taken to counter disease, flood, drought, etc.?
 Are the land assets used already owned and unencumbered by debt?
 How is demand likely to be affected by the world and local events?
 Is the local government behind or opposed to foreign investment?
 How are the local rules and laws catered for in the business plan?

-Examination of these factors may reveal sound business plans with and a track record of success.
-Furthermore, they may also protect using ownership and/or the first charge over a solid property asset.
+Examining these factors may reveal sound business plans with a track record of success.
+Furthermore, they may also protect using ownership and the first charge over a solid property asset.
 Any well-run alternative investment product will have a plethora of due diligence material to back it up, and this should be a good starting point for your research.